ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/race-condition.md

     setTimeout(function(){
       // The onload event occurs when an object has been loaded
       // We only append it to the container when the load has finished
-      // If 1000 the handler is inserted in the event queue too late
+      // The handler is inserted in the event queueAfter after 'waitFor' ms
       // If an EventListener is added to an EventTarget while it is
       // processing an event, that event does not trigger the listener. image.addEventListener("load", function() {